A federal appeals court upheld a ban on Trump's executive order restricting travel

 In addition to the Maryland judge's ruling, the subject of Thursday's appeals court ruling, the executive order was also blocked by a federal judge in Hawaii.
 The Ninth Circuit Court of Appeals heard oral arguments May 15 on the government's efforts to lift that stay.

-Both appeals courts would have to rule in the administration's favor to allow enforcement of the revised executive order.
-An appeal to the US Supreme Court seems certain, but it is unlikely the justices would hear the case before the fall.
+Both appeals courts would have had to rule in the administration's favor to allow enforcement of the revised executive order.

-Neither the White House nor the Justice Department had an immediate response to the appeals court ruling.

 The American Civil Liberties Union, which is representing a group of refugee aid organizations and Muslim residents whose overseas relatives are seeking visas, declared victory on Twitter after the announcement, saying, "We won in 4th circuit Muslim ban case!"